Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I invited readers to send your questions about off-camera flash, and you didn't disappoint.
-You wanted to know why to use flash, when to use it, how to blend flash with ambient light and much more.
+I invited readers to send your questions about off-camera flash, and you didn’t disappoint.
+You wanted to know why use flash photography, when to use it, how to blend flash with ambient light and much more.

 So settle back and relax.
 Let’s see if we can provide some answers to your questions about off-camera flash.

 Let’s start with some of the basic questions about off-camera flash.
 Why do we even need to use off-camera flash?
 Don’t we have plenty of available light every day?